-A simple alternative to this would be to take a bunch of anise-like herbs like tarragon or fennel tips, dry them out and place on top of a wooden chopping board.
+A simple alternative to this would be to take a bunch of anise-like herbs like tarragon or fennel tips, dry them out and place them on top of a wooden chopping board.
 These dried herbs are then doused with a few dashes of absinthe and torched on fire.
 Follow up by taking your rocks glass that fits nicely over the torched leaves and let the lack of oxygen extinguish the cocktail and release the smoke.
-At this stage you go about normal Sazerac operating procedure, by creating the remainder of the drink.
-When ready, strain the mix into the eucalyptus-smoke filled glass for a simple, smoke laden alternative.
+At this stage, you go about normal Sazerac operating procedure, by creating the remainder of the drink.
+When ready, strain the mix into the eucalyptus-smoke-filled glass for a simple, smoke-laden alternative.

 Once you have your equipment and drink set up, decide on what element of your drink to smoke, whether it's the liquid itself, the serving vessel, or garnish, as well as how much smoke to inject into your drink.
 These decisions can make or break your drink.
 A lighter style cocktail like a Martini may only need a gesture from a smoked olive to have an effect, whilst other drinks like a Penicillin or Bloody Mary can probably hold up to having the entire drink marinate in an applewood smoke-filled box for twenty or thirty seconds.
 Trial and error is key to mastering the art of smoking cocktails.